bregman-arie/devops-resources/README.md

 ### Programming

-Practicing DevOps without knowing programming is like eating cornflakes with ketchup - it's just doesn't makes sense... (yes, my analogies are the worst).
+Practicing DevOps without knowing programming is like eating cornflakes with ketchup - it's just doesn't makes sense (yes, my analogies are the worst).<br>
 Here is a list of some good sites to practice programming in general:

 Name | Comments